PraiseCharts/api-docs/docs/guides/3 - download/download-in-depth.md

 ## Sheet Music

 There are many different ways to use the model to build a download request.
-Below we will walk through a couple examples.
+Below we will walk through a couple of examples.

-Below is a stripped down model for a product of an arragement.
-A download request requires a sku and you can optionally provide a key.
+Below is a stripped-down model for a product of an arrangement.
+A download request requires a SKU and you can optionally provide a key.
 If you don't provide a key, all keys will be returned.

 ```